-It’s a little early for a cookie exchange, but if you have one planned for the holidays, this recipe might come in handy.
-These Chocolate Spice Cookies have a texture similar to vanilla wafers, plus a solid chocolate flavor that is in no way overwhelmed by the cinnamon and cloves.
+It’s a little early for a cookie exchange, but if you have one planned for the holidays, Chocolate Spice Cookies might come in handy!
+The cookies have a texture similar to vanilla wafers, plus a solid chocolate flavor that is in no way overwhelmed by the cinnamon and cloves.
 In fact, if you don’t care for the spice and chocolate combo, you still might like these.
-The spices and chocolate come together surprisingly well.
+But the spices and chocolate come together surprisingly well.

-To be honest, these really exceeded my expectation.
-I wasn’t very excited about making them, but it was a dreary day and chocolate spiced cookies seemed appropriate.
+To be honest, Chocolate Spice Cookies exceeded my expectation.
+I wasn’t very excited about making them, but it was a dreary day and they seemed appropriate.
 They made the house smell great, and the colors were pretty cheery.
 In hindsight, I probably should have used Halloween colored sprinkles.

 - 1/2 teaspoon baking soda

 - 2 teaspoon ground cinnamon

 - 1/4 teaspoon red pepper flakes

 - 1 stick unsalted butter, softened (114 grams)

 - Sprinkles or Cinnamon Sugar

 - Preheat oven to 325 degrees F. Line two baking sheets with parchment paper.